 Christy Martinez-Garcia Short Bio

-She is active locally to nationally and involved on several boards, committees, and organizations.
-Among her commitments includes serving on the board of the National Association of Hispanic Publications; spearheading the development of plans for a multipurpose Hispanic Cultural Center in Lubbock.
-She was at the forefront of the development and planning of the North University Gateway on 3rd and University.
+Christy is active locally to nationally and involved on several boards, committees, and organizations.
+Among her commitments includes serving on the board of the National Association of Hispanic Publications (NAHP).
+Past initiatives include serving at the forefront of the development and planning of the North University Gateway on 3rd and University.
 She was instrumental in the development research of the North Lubbock Mercado Initiative Charrette.

 Christy uses history and photography to build awareness about the contributions of Latinos to Lubbock and the South Plain's history.
-She successfully led the effort to name a street after, an American hero, Cesar E. Chavez in Lubbock.
-More recently.
-She authored the narrative for the first State Historical Marker recognizing Migrant Labor Camps of Lubbock and is now working on a historical narrative and State marker marking the 100-year anniversary of St. Joseph’s Church, Lubbock's first Hispanic Catholic Church.
-Christy uses history, and photography to build awareness about the contributions of Latinos to Lubbock, and has taken over 20,000 photos that she believes will be a useful tool to showcase Hispanic contributions in and of Lubbock history.
+She successfully led the effort to name a street after American hero Cesar E. Chavez in Lubbock in 2006-07.
+She authored the narrative for the first State Historical Marker recognizing Migrant Labor Camps of Lubbock and is now working on a historical narrative, and State marker commemorating the 100th anniversary of St. Joseph’s Church.

-In 2013, Christy and her husband, Frank Garcia, of 32 years were selected at the 2013 Texas Tech Parents of the Year.
+In 2013, Christy and her husband, Frank Garcia, of 33 years, were selected at the Texas Tech Parents of the Year.
 The couple has committed to several student organizations as well as established a scholarship endowment benefitting college students that focus on retention.

 Her most significant achievement is being the mother of Amaris Garcia, who obtained a bachelor’s degree in May 2014, an MBA in June 2020, and aspires to gain a Ph.D.
 Amaris is working nationally doing PR & marketing.

 Christy is involved on several boards, committees, and organizations.
 (See below for current)